purchasingtoolpak/lanyon/_posts/2017-05-12-supplier-financial-viability-template.md

 Before using the financial viability template complete the <a href="/2017/05/05/risk-assessment-template/">risk assessment template</a>.
 Key questions regarding supplier, industry, and product risks are provided in the risk assessment.

-The financial viability template has several key ratios.
+The Excel financial viability template has several key ratios.
 Definitions below are from Investopedia.

 - **Quick Ratio** - measures a company's ability to meet its short-term obligations with its most liquid assets.
 - **Debt / Equity** - indicates what portion of equity and debt the company is using to finance its assets.
 - **Operating Cash Flow** - the cash generated from the operations of a company.

 These ratios provide the status and progress.
 How bad is the situation?
 Is this supplier making progress over time?
+Working with suppliers to ensure financial viability helps maintain purchasing power.

 See below for a screen shot of the supplier risk assessment template:
  <div style="text-align:left" markdown="1">